aivantg/airtable-schema-generator/README.md

 This script open an electron app browser window and opens the Airtable API page for your base using your login credentials.
 Once the api page loads, the script generates 3 files: `schema.json`, `request.js`, and `schema.js`.

 The first file is a simplified JSON object representing your airtable base.
 The last two files work with the sample `airtable.js` file to create nice CRUD helpers and constants for a javascript project using Airtable.
+Copy over `airtable.js` to the same folder as the generated files to fully utilize the helpers.
 Note that the provided `airtable.js` example transforms records' column names to and from camel case and original airtable format for easy developing!

 Details on the design decisions behind the architecture can be found [here](https://www.notion.so/calblueprint/PP-Power-Airtable-Client-Side-6a1b6734af294ef88609a6d6d256ca3d).